micro-ROS/micro-ROS_sensors_demo/README.md

 ros2 run micro_ros_setup build_firmware.sh
 ```

-3. Connect the board using the STLink USB port
+3. Connect the board using the STLink USB port and make sure the board is supplied by `5V_ST_LINK` in the bottom supply jumpers.
 4. Flash the micro-ROS firmware:
 ```bash
 ros2 run micro_ros_setup flash_firmware.sh